Kreator: Return in style (2001–2009)

 In 2001, with Sami Yli-Sirniö replacing Tommy Vetterli on guitar, Kreator released their tenth studio album, Violent Revolution, which saw the band return to its classic thrash metal style.
-Despite containing a lot of melodic and so-called "Gothenburg metal" riffs, Violent Revolution was praised highly by fans and critics alike and benefited from the 2000s thrash metal revival movement, led by Overkill, Slayer, Megadeth, Exodus and Testament.
+Despite containing a lot of melodic and so-called "Gothenburg metal" riffs, Violent Revolution was praised highly by fans and critics alike and benefited from the 2000s thrash metal revival movement, led by Overkill, Slayer, Megadeth, Exodus, and Testament.
 The tour was extremely successful and introduced Kreator to a younger generation of metal fans.
 Yli-Sirniö, who lived in Germany, was known to be a good guitar player, so the band recruited him.
+They played Wacken Open Air in 2002.
 A live album, Live Kreation, and a live DVD, Live Kreation: Revisioned Glory, were both released in 2003, and their eleventh studio album – emphasizing more on the Gothenburg influences – Enemy of God was released in 2005.
 A special edition was re-released in 2006, called Enemy of God: Revisited.
 In early 2006, Kreator toured North America with Napalm Death, A Perfect Murder, and The Undying.
 There was a joint headline European tour with Celtic Frost in 2007 with support from Watain.
 Kreator were slated to tour in 2008 with King Diamond, Leaves' Eyes, and Cellador, but this tour was canceled due to back issues with King Diamond.

 In March 2008, the At the Pulse of Kapitulation DVD was released, featuring Live in East Berlin and Hallucinative Comas on one disc.
 Both had previously been available on VHS only and were long out of print.
 The band also began working on their twelfth full-length album in late 2007/early 2008, and began recording in July 2008.
 Recording for the album, titled Hordes of Chaos, wrapped up in late August, with the album released in January 2009.
 On 23 January 2009, the band began their "Chaos Over Europe" tour in Tilburg (the Netherlands) with Caliban, Eluveitie and Emergency Gate as other acts.
 In April 2009, the band embarked on a North American headlining tour, co-headlined by Exodus, and supported by Belphegor, Warbringer, and Epicurean.
 In late 2009, Reil was forced to sit out some tour dates due to personal issues, with Marco Minnemann temporarily taking his place.